Pavlova Recipe

 - Meringue Help: Read through how to make meringue for troubleshooting tips if you need some extra confidence!

-- Mini Pavlovas: You can make individual pavlovas by piping (or dolloping) small circles of meringue on the parchment instead of one large circle.
+- Mini Pavlovas:ย You can make individual pavlovas by piping (or dolloping) small meringue circles on the parchment instead of one large circle (I recommend the Wilton 1M piping tip).
 They will only need to bake for about 25 to 30 minutes; check for doneness – they should feel firm and dry.

 - Garnishes: Fresh fruit, including mixed berries, kiwi, and blood oranges.
 Other topping options are a raspberry sauce, lemon curd (use up those leftover egg yolks!), or wine-poached pairs, to name a few!
 Use your favorites or whatever is in season.